Top 10 Red Hot Chili Peppers Songs: Deep Cuts

 # 9 – Blood Sugar Sex Magik

-This funkadelic palette of sexualized surrealism from their eponymous classic can not be explained in simple terminology; look the song up or go out and buy the album and experience it yourself.
-Immerse thyself in its rhythmic communication.
+This funkadelic palette of sexualized surrealism from their eponymous classic can not be explained in simple terminology.
+Look the song up, or go out and buy the album and experience it yourself.
+Immerse yourself in its rhythmic communication.
 Don’t sleep on its sticky riff covered in Jimi Hendrix style mechanics with that complimentary solo to tailor fit the bass and drums.
 This was essential Red Hot Chili Peppers on this album; their funk rock ferocity peaked here.

 # 8 – Easily

 Their mellow comeback album, Californication, exercised an essence about the band that would soon become associated with them.
-Yes, they’re premier funk rock, but the overall sound and motif of this record define laid-back beach vibes.
-This is exactly what they would morph themselves into; poignant music befitting for the gold sand and ocean currents.
+Yes, they’re premier funk rock, but this record’s overall sound and motif define laid-back beach vibes.
+This is precisely what they would morph themselves into poignant music befitting for the gold sand and ocean currents.
 And this song is no exception.
-It’s quite a persuasive number that’ll surely get you moving in the midst of its lovely imagery of Shao Lin and being thrown into unwanted situations such as war.
+It’s a persuasive number that’ll surely get you moving amid its lovely imagery of Shao Lin and being thrown into unwanted situations such as war.

 # 7 – Especially In Michigan:

-Coming in at number seven on our Top 10 Red Hot Chili Peppers deep tracks list is an awesome guitar song that features stellar guest playing from Omar Rodríguez-López of The Mars Volta.
-Everybody plays off of each other really well here, and just listening to those lyrics, with its potpourri of references to Michigan, just makes you want to take a trip there.
-The song, “Especially in Michigan,” was released on the 2006 Stadium Arcadium Album.
+Coming in at number seven on our Top 10 Red Hot Chili Peppers deep tracks list is a fantastic guitar song featuring stellar guest playing from Omar Rodríguez-López of The Mars Volta.
+Everybody plays off of each other really well here, and just listening to those lyrics, with their potpourri of references to Michigan, just makes you want to take a trip there.
+The “Especially in Michigan” song was released on the 2006 Stadium Arcadium Album.

 # 6 – I Could Have Lied: